 Basic concepts of sets, numeration, structure of number systems, arithmetic and algebraic operations, problem solving, and other topics to prepare students for elementary school mathematics teaching.
-Prerequisites: three years of college preparatory mathematics; satisfactory performance on the university administered Quantitative Skills Inventory Test.
+Prerequisites: three years of college preparatory mathematics.

 122 Finite Mathematics.
 (4)

 Mathematics for students in the life, social and management sciences.
 Topics chosen from symbolic logic, set theory, combinatorial analysis, probability, linear equations, vectors, matrices, mathematics of finance, linear programming, Markov chains and matrix games.
-Prerequisites: three years of college preparatory mathematics; satisfactory performance on the university administered Quantitative Skills Inventory Test.
+Prerequisites: three years of college preparatory mathematics.

 124 Probability and Statistical Inference.
 (4)

 Graphs and charts, mean, median and other measures of location.
 Terminology and rules of elementary probability; normal distribution, random sampling, estimation of mean, standard deviation and proportions, correlation and regression, confidence intervals, tests of hypotheses.
-Prerequisites: three years of college preparatory mathematics; satisfactory performance on the university administered Quantitative Skills Inventory Test.
+Prerequisites: three years of college preparatory mathematics.

 180 Fundamentals of Mathematics II.
 (4)